After a couple of quiet years due to covid, trade shows and other events are facing a long road back to where they were before the covid restrictions.

 Still there is some hope on the horizon for event planners, with projections showing a increase in demand of up to 18% to 2030.

-Before we dive in to, Is there a demand for event planners, let’s take a quick look at the different type of projects undertaken by an event planner.
+Before we dive in to, Is there a demand for event planners, let’s take a quick look at the different types of projects undertaken by an event planner.

 What do event planners do exactly?

-People / like a business’s like to have their special days go off without glitches.
+People and businesses like to have their special days go off without glitches.

 Event planners cover a broad cross-section of events, including but not limited to…

 - Sporting events / Managing high-profile sportsmen.

 - Conferences / Political / Government / Corporate

 The event planner plans every aspect of an event.
 This starts from the beginning at the conception of the event and continues until the event takes place.
 Although their work often goes beyond the big day behind the scenes, as they gather feedback and conclude everything from the project.Four Events

 Event planning can be stressful as there are a lot of bases to be covered.